plaets/wikiwallpaper-plasma5/README.md

 * category filter
 * "next article" keyboard shortcut
 * different timer for error handling (would be useful to retry connecting to the internet every minute even if the wallpaper is set to 3 hours update interval)
+* investigate why extracts from some articles have no almost text (might be fixed now)

 ## credits